-MECPATHS was founded in 2013 by The Congregation of The Sisters of Mercy in response to the emergence of Child Trafficking as a growing human rights and social justice issue in Ireland.
-It is the only organisation in the country which focuses specifically on the issue of Child Trafficking.
-We collaborate closely with private, statutory and non-statutory agencies and organisations working to counter Human Trafficking including An Garda Síochána and The Department of Justice.
+MECPATHS was established in 2013 by two Sisters of the Congregation of the Sisters of Mercy, Srs.
+Patricia O’ Donovan and Mary Ryan, and has evolved to employ a team with the day-to-day responsibility for operations.
+It was founded in response to the emergence of Child Trafficking as a growing human rights and social justice issue in Ireland.
+MECPATHS collaborates closely with private, statutory and non-statutory agencies and organisations working to counter Child Trafficking including An Garda Síochána and The Department of Justice.

 Our vision is a responsible world where every child is protected against trafficking for exploitation.
 Our mission is to advocate for child protection from trafficking for exploitation through collaborative action, awareness raising and education.